Does your house or apartment lack windows, and are you wondering about the light requirements of Jade plants when growing indoors?

 Jade plants can be grown both indoors and outdoors if provided with proper lighting conditions at both places.

-The higher light conditions, non-intense, that the plant receives is helpful in its growth.
+The higher light conditions, non-intense, that the plant receives are helpful in its growth.

 1. Type of Light that Jade Plant Needs